openchain/docs/docs/source/general/overview.rst

 Features of Openchain include:

 1. Instant confirmation of transactions.
-2. No transaction fees to be paid.
+2. No mining fees.
 3. Extremely high scalability.
-4. Digital signatures for non-repudiation.
-5. Ability to synchronize a local replica with another Openchain instance.
-6. Transparency and auditability of transactions.
-7. Full control of the participants on the network.
-8. Full control of what constitutes a valid transaction.
+4. Secured through digital signatures.
-9. :ref:`Immutability <anchoring>`: Commit an anchor in the Bitcoin Blockchain to benefit from the irreversibility of its Proof of Work.
+5. :ref:`Immutability <anchoring>`: Commit an anchor in the Bitcoin Blockchain to benefit from the irreversibility of its Proof of Work.
+6. Assign aliases to users instead of using base-58 addresses.
+7. Multiple levels of control:

+  - Fully open ledger that can be joined anonymously.
+  - Closed ledger where participants must be approved by the administrator.
+  - A mix of the above where approved users enjoy more rights than anonymous users.

+8. Hierarchical account system allowing to set permissions at any level.
+9. Transparency and auditability of transactions.
+10. Ability to have multiple Openchain instances replicating from each other.

 Getting started
 ---------------